FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 ### Additional items to consider

-In the response to the first POST (1.) you will receive a `contactID`.
+- In the response to the first POST (1.) you will receive a `contactID`.
 This `contactID` must be used to create a claim (2.).
-In the response to the second POST (2.) you will receive a `claimID`.
+- In the response to the second POST (2.) you will receive a `claimID`.
-You may want to save both `contactID` and `claimID`s to your record system if you wish to push more data into FinLegal or if you need to track activity completion by the claimant (via e.g. webhooks or GTM).
+- You may want to save both `contactID` and `claimID`s to your record system if you wish to push more data into FinLegal or if you need to track activity completion by the claimant (via e.g. webhooks or GTM).
-Case Funnel as this is the method used to identify a client.
-The `clientId` can also be identified using the following API endpoints:
+- The `claimId` can also be identified using the following API endpoints:

-* `GET /funnel/v1/cases/{caseId}/clients/by-phone/{phone}`
+* `GET /funnel/v2/contacts/by-email/{email}`
-* `GET /funnel/v1/cases/{caseId}/clients/by-email/{email}`
+* `GET /funnel/v2/contacts/by-phone/{phone}`

 ## Use Case: Creating a client & redirecting them to step 3 of the claims process

-*Expectation:* You have captured personal details about a client and details about the claim to satisfy activities 1 & 2 of the claim.
-You have agreed with a Case Funnel customer that the client will resume at activity 3.
+*Expectation:* You have captured personal details about a claimant and details about the claim to satisfy activities 1 & 2 of the claim.
+You have agreed with a FinLegal customer that the client will resume at activity 3.

+1. Create a Contact: POST request to `/funnel/v2/contacts`
-1. POST request to `/funnel/v1/cases/{caseId}/clients?leadRedirect=true`, keep hold of the response and do not redirect the client at this point.
+2. Create a Claim: POST request to `/funnel/v2/claims/{claimId}/clients?leadRedirect=true`, keep hold of the response and do NOT redirect the client at this point.
-2. GET request to `/funnel/v1/cases/{caseId}/activity-templates`.
+3. Capture Activity template IDs: GET request to `/funnel/v2/activities`.
 Keep hold of this response as you will need to refer to it several times in the following steps. **Note:** Some data properties have been removed for brevity.

         [
           {